Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 A €500,000 minimum, 1% management fee — the lowest in the entire confirmed-US-eligible group and one of the lowest in the entire Portuguese Golden Visa fund universe — 20% performance fee, no stated lock-up period.
 Aggressive risk classification, 8–11% target return.

 The unusual lock-up structure deserves a direct conversation with the manager before you assume it gives you genuine liquidity flexibility.
 "No stated lock-up" in fund documents almost never means "withdraw whenever you want."
 There are typically gates, notice periods, pro-rata distribution mechanics, or de facto liquidity constraints driven by the underlying portfolio composition.
-The question to ask Saratoga directly is: "If I notify you of redemption in month 61 — immediately after the citizenship eligibility milestone — what are the actual mechanics, the actual notice period, and the actual time to receipt of funds in my US bank account?"
+The question to ask Saratoga directly is: "If I notify you of redemption in month 61 — around the first permanent-residence planning point — what are the actual mechanics, the actual notice period, and the actual time to receipt of funds in my US bank account?"
 If the answer is anything less than precise, treat the lock-up assumption with appropriate caution.

 The 1% management fee is genuinely market-leading and on a €500,000 investment over an 8-year hold, the difference between 1% and 2% compounds to roughly €40,000–€50,000 in cumulative charges.
 That's a meaningful number even before performance fees enter the picture.